hsuonsivu/hsupublic/3d-models/README.md

 between rear seats, replacing the metal plate normally protecting the hatch.
 In the summer this could also help keep battery cooler, though the effect is likely very limited.
-While moving, there is not much to do about it, but when parked, pushing warm air from inside the car to above the battery will somewhat reduce cooling of the battery and will warm up the battery if done for long enough.
+While moving, there is not much to do about the heat as airflow will pass around the battery pack.
+When parked, pushing warm air from inside the car to above the battery will somewhat reduce cooling of the battery and will warm up the battery if done for long enough.
 The set also includes a filter which will avoid hurting fingers in the spinning fan and reduce dust collecting over the battery (though dust will get through from below while driving).

 You need a strip of seal below, normal window/door seal works, a 92mm computer fan at 12V, which is quite common size, some filter